anejrozman/pokemon-nft-auction/README.md

 To interact with the marketplace (list, bid, buy), you need to connect a wallet configured for your local Hardhat node.

-1.  **Import Account:** Use a wallet like Rabby Wallet or MetaMask.
+1.  **Import Account:** Use a wallet like Rabby Wallet.
 Import one of the test accounts using the private key provided when you started `npx hardhat node`.
 2.  **Add Custom Network:** Add a new network configuration in your wallet settings:
     *   **Network Name:** Hardhat (or any name you prefer)
     *   **RPC URL:** `http://127.0.0.1:8545`